software-architects/time-cockpit-website/content/en/blog/2013/04/30/Importing-JIRA-Issues-as-Time-Cockpit-Tasks.md

             dc.TryRollbackTransaction()
     except System.Exception, e:
         dc.TryRollbackTransaction()
-        Logger.Write(LogLevel.Warning, &quot;JiraImport: Exception while handling {0}: {1}\r\n{2}&quot;, jiraProject.JiraProject, e.Message, e.StackTrace){% endhighlight %}<h2 xmlns="http://www.w3.org/1999/xhtml">Wrap-Up</h2><p xmlns="http://www.w3.org/1999/xhtml">The shown example can be put together to form a script which can be <a href="http://help.timecockpit.com/?topic=html/7c78b76a-2526-4408-accc-ccae19bbca45.htm" target="_blank">scheduled</a> or a time cockpit action which can be interactively executed.
+        Logger.Write(LogLevel.Warning, "JiraImport: Exception while handling {0}: {1}\r\n{2}", jiraProject.JiraProject, e.Message, e.StackTrace){% endhighlight %}<h2 xmlns="http://www.w3.org/1999/xhtml">Wrap-Up</h2><p xmlns="http://www.w3.org/1999/xhtml">The shown example can be put together to form a script which can be <a href="http://help.timecockpit.com/?topic=html/7c78b76a-2526-4408-accc-ccae19bbca45.htm" target="_blank">scheduled</a> or a time cockpit action which can be interactively executed.
 This ensures that your JIRA issues are usually just there when you need to book times on them or you can trigger an import for the few corner cases where you need an issue to be available earlier than the next import.</p><p xmlns="http://www.w3.org/1999/xhtml">There are lots of things that can be improved or adapted for production use (e.g. most installations currently only return 50 items per query which means that the query would have to be run in a loop until no new items are discovered) but this article should give an overview of what is possible.</p>